How to Add Door Mouldings for Architectural Detail

-One of the easiest and simplest ways to spice up a “plain-jane” room is by adding moulding and millwork to existing door trim.
+Did you know that there is a very easy way to create a custom look in a room?
+One of the simplest ways to spice up a “plain-jane” room is by adding moulding and millwork to existing door trim.

 This creates instant architectural detail, resulting in the doors looking larger and more substantial.

-It’s a wonderful way to add value without a lot of expense.
+It’s a wonderful way to add value to your home without a lot of expense.

 Nice millwork trim was already there, but I wanted to expand the height to create an illusion of larger doorways and higher ceilings…..and also make them a little fancier.
 I know…..I can’t help myself….I like fancy.